phantomsound/TooFunnyProductions/DEPLOYMENT.md

 2. Make sure the backend listens on the same origin (`FRONTEND_URL` and `CORS_ORIGIN` above) so cookies and OAuth callbacks succeed.
 3. Update your Google OAuth client to allow the callback URL for every host that should reach the admin panel.
 Leaving `GOOGLE_CALLBACK_URL` as `/api/auth/google/callback` lets the server auto-detect the current hostname (both locally and in production), but each resulting full URL still needs to be listed in the Google Cloud Console.
+If you override this setting with a full URL make sure it uses your public domain—do not leave it pointing at `http://localhost` when deploying.

 ### Mapping Cloudflare Tunnel hostnames